 Cut one billion euros from higher education.
 That starts in January with a cut of 215 million euros from starter grants.
-A bad development for the Netherlands, says our chairman Annelien Bredenoord on BNR Radio and De Nieuws BV.
+A bad development for the Netherlands, says our President Annelien Bredenoord on BNR Radio and De Nieuws BV.

 'The cuts are not only worrying for the people who work at universities and the students who study there.
 The coalition agreement states more than 80 times "we solve problems with innovation".
 How does innovation come about?
 Through science and education!
 Cutting back on education and focusing on innovation is impossible together', says Bredenoord.